Thanatisia/SharedSpace/Docs/Programming/Mobile-App-Development/Android/adb/commands/adb.md

 	- Options
 		+ -t : When installing a test APK
 + kill-server 							: Terminate and stop your adb host
++ logcat                                                        : To view log messages in real time and monitor your application's log output and debug it
 + pull [remote-filepath] [local-filepath]			: To copy file(s) or folder(s) from the connected device to the local host
 + push [local-filepath] [remote-filepath]			: To copy file(s) or folder(s) from the local host to the connected device
 + start-server 							: Start your adb host